sourcegraph/about/content/blogposts/2024/top-5-tips-for-using-cody-with-react.md

 <Alert type="secondary">This is a guest blog post from our community. <a href="https://discord.com/servers/sourcegraph-969688426372825169" target="_blank">Join our Discord</a> to meet the author and connect with other developers passionate about Code Search and AI!</Alert>

-React is a popular frontend library used for building fast interactive user interfaces.
-React is a common choice for most organizations in terms of a frontend library.
-Also, as different LLM models and ChatGPT are here, developers are using them a lot to answer coding questions and write some code.
-Taking into account how AI helps to boost the productivity of the software developer, many coding AI assistants have been developed, and [Cody](https://about.sourcegraph.com/cody) is one of them created by Sourcegraph.
+React is a popular frontend library used for building interactive user interfaces.
+React is a common choice for many organizations.

 In this tutorial, we will build a React app to generate Twitter tweet content using GPT-3 based on the given keyword.
 We will use Cody as our AI assistant, and learn about five tips to enhance our React development experience.